Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- min (context) - id of the choosen context.
+- min (variable) - id of the choosen context.
 Context types allowed by this instruction are: “value” and “pointer”;
-- max (context) - id of the choosen context.
+- max (variable) - id of the choosen context.
 Context types allowed by this instruction are: “value” and “pointer”;
-- [output] (context) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.
+- [output] (variable) - giving an id to a new context creates a variable in the current scope or overwrites the context of an existing variable with the same id.

 ## find_by_id